jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 streamed is not incompatible with http caching and a cache which saw the data when it was live could store it as usual and later serve it as historic.
-More sophisticated intermediate caches sitting on the network between client and service recognise when a new request has the same url as an already ongoing request, serve the response received so far, and then continue by giving both inbound requests the content as it arrives from the already established outbound request.
+More sophisticated intermediate caches sitting on the network between client and service would recognise when a new request has the same url as an already ongoing request, serve the response received so far, and then continue by giving both inbound requests the content as it arrives from the already established outbound request.
-Hence, the resource would be cacheable even while the election results are streaming.
+Hence, the resource would be cacheable even while the election results are streaming and a service would only have to provide one stream to serve the same live data to multiple users fronted by the same cache.
 An application developer programming with Oboe would not have to handle live and historic data as separate cases because the node and path events they receive are the same.
 Without branching, the code which displays results as they are announced would automatically be able to show historic